The Lake Tulloch Alliance

-Our Winter is underway with hopes are for major precipitation extending into next year.
-On the short run this is our hope to reduce the impact of the drought on California in general and Sierra and Valley communities particularly.
+Our Winter provided major precipitation this winter.
+On the short run the precipitation and snow melt will reduce the impact of the drought on California in general and Sierra and Valley communities particularly.
 The drought has had obvious impact on our friends and neighbors in agriculture and businesses here in the Mother Lode.
-New Melones and other reservoirs have now hit all time lows.
-Of course, businesses depending upon tourism have been punished too needlessly.
+New Melones and other reservoirs have have risen Of course, businesses depending upon tourism have been punished too needlessly and the threats to homeowners on Lake Tulloch was appalling.